-GMO crops are grown around the world by approximately 17 million farmers, most of them in developing countries.
-In total, more than 60 countries import or grow GMOs, and in 2017, 24 countries (five industrial and 19 developing) planted biotech crops.
-As of 2017, the top five countries growing GMOs in terms of crop area are the United States, Brazil, Argentina, Canada and India.
+GM crops are grown around the world by approximately 17 million farmers, most of them in developing countries.
+In total, more than 70 countries import or grow GMOs, and in 2019, 29 countries (five industrial and 24 developing) planted biotech crops.
+As of 2019, the top five countries growing GMOs in terms of crop area are the United States, Brazil, Argentina, Canada and India.

-Cultivating GMO crops has provided significant benefits to farmers globally, including increased yield and lower production costs.
+Cultivating GM crops has provided significant benefits to farmers globally, including increased yield and lower production costs.
 Importantly, GMOs also help to alleviate poverty for the millions of resource-poor farmers and farm families around the world (equaling approximately 65 million people total).
-PG Economics estimates that farmers in developing countries received $5 for each dollar invested in genetically engineered crop seeds in 2017.
+PG Economics estimates that farmers in developing countries received $4.41 for each dollar invested in genetically engineered crop seeds in 2018.
 As countries look to expand their domestic GM product pipelines and crop production, even more farmers will have access to improved seeds and the benefits they provide.

-According to ISAAA, South Africa is one of the top ten developing countries to plant biotech crops, growing GM maize, soybeans and cotton on nearly 6.7 million acres in 2017.
+According to ISAAA, South Africa is one of the top ten developing countries to plant biotech crops, growing GM maize, soybeans and cotton on nearly 6.7 million acres in 2019.
+The 2019 planting area represents a trend of consistent growth for hectares of GM varieties planted in South Africa from year to year.
 These GM varieties represent approximately 85, 95 and 100 percent of total crop plantings, respectively.
-In 2017, South Africa planting biotech crops led to $330 million in economic gains.

-During the same year Sudan grew over 474,442 acres of GM cotton.
-Twelve other countries – Burkina Faso, Cameroon, Ethiopia, Ghana, Kenya, Malawi, Mozambique, Nigeria, South Africa, Swaziland, Tanzania and Uganda – have been conducting field trials on crops with traits related to drought-tolerance, saline-tolerance, nitrogen use efficiency, and enhanced nutrient content.
+During the same year, approximately 150,000 farmers in Sudan grew over 580000 acres of GM cotton.
+Eleven other countries – Burkina Faso, Ethiopia, Ghana, Kenya, Malawi, Mozambique, Nigeria, South Africa, Swaziland, Tanzania, and Uganda – have been conducting field trials on 10 crops with 16 traits related to drought-tolerance, saline-tolerance, nitrogen use efficiency, and enhanced nutrient content.